Ashby10/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls : display contents list of my current dir cd ~ : change to the user's directory ls -l: list contents in a long format
+ls : display contents list of my current dir cd ~ : change to the user's directory ls -l: list contents in a long format ls -la: list all contents even hidden ones in a long format